Learning how to subnet accurately and quickly is key to success in the IT field and to passing networking certifications such as the CCNA.

 |Class B||255.255.0.0 (/16)||184.108.40.206 – 220.127.116.11|

 |Class C||255.255.255.0 (/24)||192.0.0.0 – 18.104.22.168|

 Use the formula 2h minus 2 to calculate how many hosts any particular subnet supports, where h is the number of host bits.
 (The minus 2 is because the base network address and the broadcast address cannot be assigned to end hosts.)

-A Class A subnet with the default subnet mask has 8 network bits, leaving 24 host bits.
+A Class A address with the default subnet mask has 8 network bits, leaving 24 host bits.
 224 minus 2 = 16777214.
 A Class A subnet with the default subnet mask supports up to 16777214 host addresses.

-A Class B subnet with the default subnet mask has 16 network bits, leaving 16 host bits.
+A Class B address with the default subnet mask has 16 network bits, leaving 16 host bits.
 216 minus 2 = 65534.
 A Class B subnet with the default subnet mask supports up to 65534 host addresses.

-CIDR Classless Inter Domain Routing and VLSM Variable Length Subnet Masking
+CIDR Classless Inter-Domain Routing and VLSM Variable Length Subnet Masking

 As the number of devices on the Internet grew, it became apparent that the number of addresses would run out and something needed to be done to help the situation.
 Classless Inter-Domain Routing (CIDR) and Variable Length Subnet Masking (VLSM) were introduced, which meant addresses no longer had to use their default subnet mask.
 So if you only needed to support 12 devices on a subnet, for example, you could use the smaller size /28 mask and not waste so many addresses.
 (228 minus 2 = 14.)